 Instead, he was among several thousand POWs who were marched for 86 consecutive days during a brutal winter before finally being liberated on April 26, 1945.
 That forced march is not well known except by those forced to endure it.

 Tom Grace was part of an Army Ranger unit that liberated more than 500 prisoners from Cabanatuan, Philippines.
-(Photo used by permission of The Advocate, Baton Rouge, Louisiana)
+(Photo by Patrick Dennis, used by permission of The Advocate, Baton Rouge, Louisiana)

 By George Morris